-You will love our visually varied, mostly flat, scenic and certified course.
+You will love our visually varied, mostly flat, scenic course.
+The marathon course is USATF certified (FL19019TY).
 The St. Petersburg Marathon will be the first ever 26.2 mile race staged entirely in St. Petersburg.
 After a tour of west coast Florida’s most wonderful waterfront and eclectic downtown area, the marathon course heads west on the Pinellas Trail, a Hall-of-Fame, Rails-to-Trails linear park that stretches from St. Pete’s waterfront through Pinellas County to Tarpon Springs.

 Afterwards, you’ll be able to relax and recover on our award-winning beaches just a few miles away, featuring our area’s famous white sand and the mild waters of the Gulf of Mexico.

 If you’re seeking a mid-winter break and considering an escape to the south, St. Petersburg is a great choice.
 C’mon down!

 The St. Petersburg Marathon starts at North Shore Park on our beautiful downtown waterfront and heads north into Snell Isle to view some of our area’s finest historic homes.
 The course continues through Snell Isle and around Coffee Pot Bayou before returning back towards North Shore Park.